5 Beekman Street: Redevelopment

+Legal disputes, interim use, and sales

 In 2008, Joseph Chetrit and Charles Dayan purchased 5 Beekman Street from Schron for $61 million, with plans to convert it into a 200-room hotel.
 Hillel Spinner, representing Dayan's firm Bonjour Capital, managed the building after 2008.
-With the financial crisis of 2007–2008, legal disputes formed between Chetrit and Dayan.
+With the 2008 financial crisis, legal disputes formed between Chetrit and Dayan.
 Chetrit sued Dayan for $50 million, alleging that the latter had promised to pay off a construction loan that had gone into default, then refused to pay it.
 Chetrit eventually won a judgement of $2.45 million.
 The settlement also mandated that a third party would have to be responsible for redeveloping the Temple Court Building.

-While the legal disputes and sales were ongoing, the Temple Court Building suddenly became popular among urban explorers as well as photographers.
+While the legal disputes and sales were ongoing, the Temple Court Building became popular among urban explorers as well as photographers.
 In May 2010, fashion magazine Harper's Bazaar hosted a photo shoot at the building.
 This was followed in July by a viral post on the blog Scouting NY, which attracted great interest in the building.
 The interior was used a backdrop for photography, including shoots of the supermodel Iman and actors from the drama Rubicon.
 Other events included fashion shows and parties; film shoots for crime TV series such as White Collar, Person of Interest, Law & Order, and Law & Order: Special Victims Unit; and a music video featuring Kanye West.
 At least one wedding proposal took place there: a finance worker who took his girlfriend, a lawyer, to the building in late 2010 under the pretense of touring the building.
 These shoots brought $1 million in revenue.

 Allen Gross of GFI Capital Resources attempted to purchase the Temple Court Building in 2011.
 That October, André Balazs bought the building.
 In January 2012, Balazs placed the building for sale after having invested $5 million; two months later, it was purchased by GFI Capital Resources for $64 million.
 GFI also bought 115–117 Nassau Street from the Shulskys for $22 million.
 As part of the sale, the Temple Court Building would be converted into a hotel under the Thompson Hotels brand.
 Shoots and events had started to wind down by late 2012; the last two events to take place in the building were H&M's fashion show in October 2012 and Proenza Schouler's fashion show in September 2013.